 What advice would you provide to a grower to get them over their fears?

 This is dependent on the person, but let’s say they have been searching the internet and have seen things could go wrong with hydro systems, well yes they can, but no more so than with pots and soil.
 They should look to minimise the risk by keeping things simple.
-Choose a system like a Wilma, use clay pebbles and feed constantly.
+Choose a system like a Origin, use clay pebbles and feed constantly.
 Nice and easy.